msmingming/msmingming.github.io/README.md

 # Welcome to GitHub

+Hey!
+Ms.MingMing here giving a big ni hao to you all!
+First time using this and startring to get the hang of it.
+Xi Xi for all of your comments and pull requests!

 Welcome to GitHub—where millions of developers work together on software.
 Ready to get started?
 Let’s learn how this all works by building and publishing your first GitHub Pages website!

 ## Repositories